AndyGOBrien/ts6-discord-bot/README.md

 A Discord bot that monitors a TeamSpeak server via the WebQuery API and displays the currently connected users in a Discord channel.
 The bot maintains a single, auto-updating embed showing who's online and sets its activity status to reflect the current user count.

 > [!CAUTION]
-> ONLY USE THIS IN A NEW EMPTY DISCORD CHANNEL
+> ONLY USE THIS IN A NEW EMPTY DISCORD TEXT CHANNEL
 >
 > This will delete the chat history of the discord channel it is assigned to